Computing the twisted $L^2$-Euler characteristic: -Betti L 2-Betti numbers

 \subsection{The Atiyah conjecture}

-Let $G$ be a torsion-free group; examples include, chiefly, all hyperbolic manifold groups. \begin{defin}[Atiyah conjecture] We say that $G$ satisfies the \emph{Atiyah conjecture} if, for any matrix $A \in \mathrm{M}(m, n, \mathbb QG)$, acting by right multiplication as a map the von Neumann dimension $\dim_{\mathcal N(G)} \ker(r_A)$ is an integer. \end{defin}
+Let $G$ be a torsion-free group; examples include, notably, all hyperbolic manifold groups. \begin{defin}[Atiyah conjecture] We say that $G$ satisfies the \emph{Atiyah conjecture} if, for any matrix $A \in \mathrm{M}(m, n, \mathbb QG)$, acting by right multiplication as a map the von Neumann dimension $\dim_{\mathcal N(G)} \ker(r_A)$ is an integer. \end{defin}

-This conjecture holds for a rather large class of torsion-free groups, closed under taking subgroups and containing all (infinite) fundamental groups of closed, orientable, irreducible $3$-manifolds.
-At the time of writing this paper, no counterexample is known to the Atiyah conjecture.
+This conjecture holds for a rather large class of torsion-free groups, containing all torsion-free fundamental groups of $3$-manifolds~\cite{atiyah-3mfd} and closed under taking subgroups~\cite[Theorem~3.2~(1)]{l2thur}.
+At the time of writing this paper, there are no known counterexamples to the Atiyah conjecture among torsion-free groups; otherwise, see~\cite{atiyah-torsion}.

 This assumption opens a road to the computation of $L^2$-invariants by replacing the von Neumann algebra with the slightly less elusive \emph{Linnell skew field}. \begin{defin} Since $\mathcal N(G)$ satisfies the Ore condition with respect to its set of non-zero-divisors~\cite[Theorem~8.22~(1)]{l2}, we can define its Ore localization $\mathcal U(G)$.
 The \emph{Linnell skew field} $\mathcal D(G)$ is defined as the smallest subring of $\mathcal U(G)$ that contains $\mathbb QG$ and is division closed, i.e.\;it contains inverses of all the $\mathcal U(G)$-units in it. \end{defin}